instacart/redux-rails/README.md

 Redux Rails is a Redux middleware for auto-generating the actions, reducers and settings for talking to your RESTful backend.
 It removes boilerplate and keeps your app consistent.

 ## How is it done?
+> ###tldr
+> 1. Create your config
+> 2. Create your Redux store
+> 3. Use provided actions to talk with your backend api
+> 4. Access your api results in your Redux state

 You create a config object that lays out your backend resources.
 The config roughly matches a Rails routes file, but *a Rails backend is not a requirement*.
 You then hand this config to the Redux Rails middleware and  assign your config to a reducer creator.
 Redux Rails then gives you specific actions for fetching, updating, creating and deleting these resources.
 You also get handy metadata related to the resources' loading states.